ayanonagon/talks/tryswift/BoundariesInPractice.md

 }
 ```

 ^ This is what the detail view controller looks like right now.
-We have a slight problem because we can’t use the story initializer anymore, because when we’re coming from a push notification, we only have the story ID.
+We have a slight problem.
+We can’t use the story initializer anymore, because when we’re coming from a push notification, we only have the story ID.

 ---